August 16 – December 3, 2017Buy Tickets Read More

 The way TimeLine handled the entire experience – from having to open a week late, organizing the construction work needed at the same time as rehearsing the upcoming show, and keeping everyone informed of the process and progress along the way – was so professional, organized and efficient.
 I knew I wanted to work at TimeLine again and again.
 I knew these were people to be trusted!

-Her other recent credits include TO MASTER THE ART (presented by Chicago Commercial Collective and Broadway in Chicago at the Broadway Playhouse), TEDDY FERRARA and THE SEAGULL (Goodman), and FAILURE: A LOVE STORY (Victory Gardens).
-Other Chicago credits include SOUTH OF SETTLING (Steppenwolf), TEN CHIMNEYS (Northlight), A TRUE HISTORY OF THE JOHNSTOWN FLOOD (Goodman), PONY (About Face), SPEECH & DEBATE (American Theatre Company), and portraying Golda Meir in GOLDA’S BALCONY (Pegasus Players, Non-Equity Jeff Award – Outstanding Solo Performance).
-Janet’s television credits include CHICAGO FIRE, the ABC pilot DOUBT, BOSS, UNDEREMPLOYED and THE PLAYBOY CLUB, and her film credits include DIVERGENT, CONVICTION, POLISH BAR, I HEART SHAKEY, ONE SMALL HITCH and Recursive Pictures’ short film FOR A GOOD TIME.
+Other recent credits include NATIVE GARDENS (Victory Gardens), BY THE WATER (Northlight), CRAZY FOR YOU (Drury Lane), 2666 and VANYA & SONIA & MASHA & SPIKE (Jeff Award nomination, Actress in a Principal Role – Play; Goodman) and WOMEN LAUGHING ALONE WITH SALAD (Helen Hayes Award nomination, Outstanding Lead Actress in a Play, Woolly Mammoth Theatre, Washington, D.C.).
+Other theatre credits include TO MASTER THE ART (presented by Chicago Commercial Collective and Broadway in Chicago at the Broadway Playhouse); THE SEAGULL, A TRUE HISTORY OF THE JOHNSTOWN FLOOD and TEDDY FERRARA (Goodman); PONY (About Face); SPEECH & DEBATE and THE ORIGINAL GREASE (American Theatre Company); and portraying Golda Meir in GOLDA’S BALCONY (Pegasus Players, Non-Equity Jeff Award, Solo Performance).
+Janet’s television credits include SENSE8 (Netflix); CHICAGO JUSTICE, CHICAGO FIRE and THE PLAYBOY CLUB (NBC); and BOSS (Starz).
+Film credits include DIVERGENT, CONVICTION, POLISH BAR, ONE SMALL HITCH (Netflix), FOOLS (Amazon Prime), THE MIDDLE DISTANCE and FOR A GOOD TIME.

 When she first moved to Chicago, Janet began working for Child’s Play Touring Theatre in 1991 and remained with the company through March of 2005.
 CPTT toured nationally, with the mission to encourage and validate children’s creativity by adapting and performing stories and poems written by children.
 Work there included 4 1/2 years of touring, acting as Company Manager; directing the acting companies after the death of Artistic Director Victor Podagrosi; creating curriculum and implementing programming into schools and summer camps; and teaching arts integrated professional development workshops with teachers in public and private schools in Chicago and nationally.
 Janet served on the board of The Illinois Theatre Association in the late 90’s.